Carol Ciotto

 Measure 1 (Initial): Completer effectiveness.
 (R4.1)

 The EPP’s main goal is to effectively use a combination of qualitative and quantitative data to measure completers’ effectiveness.
-This year, one of our major accomplishments is the thorough review and revision of our completers’ satisfaction survey that took user-friendliness into account to help generate a high response rate from our completers.
-Recognizing that qualitative data plays a crucial role in and provides insights into teacher effectiveness that quantitative data alone cannot capture, and the challenges of obtaining high response rate for surveys, we developed action plans to conduct a systematic qualitative data collection that includes the following: (1) classroom observations designed to measure teacher practices against standards of effective teaching and the contribution of individual completers to their students’ achievement gains using an observation protocol adapted from Danielson’s Framework for Teaching for Classroom Observation (2010) and the Connecticut State Department of Education (CSDE) Educator Performance Evaluation (EPE); (2) a structured and validated protocol for analyzing artifacts (i.e., lesson plans, formative and summative assessments, scoring rubrics, student work) to evaluate the quality of instruction (i.e., rigor, authenticity, intellectual demand); and (3) teacher self-reports of what they are doing in classrooms through interviews.
+One of our major accomplishments in 2024 was the thorough review and revision of our completers’ satisfaction survey that took user-friendliness into account to help generate a high response rate from our completers.
+Recognizing that qualitative data plays a crucial role in and provides insights into teacher effectiveness that quantitative data alone cannot capture, and the challenges of obtaining high response rate for surveys, we developed action plans to conduct a systematic qualitative data collection that includes the following teacher self-reports of what they are doing in classrooms through focus group interviews.
 The survey and action plans were co-constructed by the EPP and its PK-12 partners.
-The target rollout for the new and improved completers’ satisfaction survey, and the pilot implementation of our qualitative data collection action plans is fall 2024.
+The target rollout for the revised surveys, and the focus group interviews began in fall 2024.
+Last year we submitted partial data from our surveys.

 Measure 2 (Initial and/or Advanced): Satisfaction of employers and stakeholder involvement.
 (R4.2, R5.3, RA4.1)

-As reported in Measure One, one of our major accomplishments is the thorough review and revision not only of our completers’ satisfaction survey but also the employer satisfaction survey based on their feedback and recommendations.
+As reported in Measure One, one of our major accomplishments was the thorough review and revision not only of our completers’ satisfaction survey but also the employer satisfaction survey based on their feedback and recommendations.
 The goal is to increase the relevance of the survey instrument as well as to help generate a high response rate from our employers.
-Other measures include an action plan to conduct a systematic qualitative data collection through interviews using an interview protocol for both structured and semi-structured interviews that were co-constructed by the EPP and its PK-12 partners.
-The target rollout for the new and improved employers’ satisfaction survey, and the pilot implementation of the interview protocol is fall 2024.

 Measure 4 (Initial and/or Advanced): Ability of completers to be hired (in positions for which they have prepared).

 The EPP recognizes the importance of tracking its program completers for the purposes of accountability and continuous improvement.
-The EPP has employed informal/formal ways of tracking its completers’ employment through alumni survey, alumni self-reporting, employers’ satisfaction survey, alumni social events, and/or word-of-mouth from P-12 partner schools/districts or other completers.
+The EPP has employed informal/formal ways of tracking its completers’ employment through alumni surveys, alumni self-reporting, employers’ satisfaction surveys, alumni social events, and/or word-of-mouth from P-12 partner schools/districts or other completers.

-The data below were collected from the public records of the Connecticut State Department of Education’s Data Dashboard.
+The data below was collected from the public records of the Connecticut State Department of Education (CSDE) Data Dashboard.
+The current data available is through 2022-2023.